Hamilton-Oshawa Port Authority: Land Access

-Environmental Remediation Initiatives
+Environmental initiatives

 Randle Reef

 Randle Reef is an area in Hamilton Harbour adjacent to piers 14 and 15 which is approximately 60 hectares in size or about the size of 120 football fields.
 It consists of large amounts of coal tar which has high concentrations of carcinogenic polycyclic aromatic hydrocarbons.
 The reef is a product of over a century of heavy industrial activity as well as lax environmental regulation and enforcement which allowed heavy industry to dump industrial waste directly into the harbour.
 The total "mass" of coal tar in Hamilton Harbour exceeds Sydney Tar Ponds by about 200,000 tonnes.

 In order to address pollution in Hamilton Harbour caused by Randle Reef HOPA Ports has teamed up with government partners, primarily the Government of Canada, the Province of Ontario and the City of Hamilton, to build a $140 million Engineered Containment Facility.
 The containment facility is designed to capture the industrial waste for a period of 200 years.
 Scheduled to be completed in 2022 the 7 hectare containment facility will be converted to port uses and could lead to Hamilton Harbour being removed as an Area of Concern by the International Joint Commission.